Potential local impacts on Panama City Beach and the Panhandle From Tropical Depression Fred

 The rainfall totals will largely depend on the final track of the system.
 A stronger system farther to the west will bring more rain, and a system farther to the east will bring less rain.

 Wind speeds and gust again will be track-dependent.
-The East side of the circulation will bring the greatest winds.
-As it stands now, gusts should be in the 20-40 mph range.
-Isolated areas on the east side of the circulation could see gusts up to 55 mph.
+The east side of the circulation will bring the greatest winds.
+As it stands now, with a shift to the west, gusts across the Panhandle could range from 25-45 mph.
+The east side of the storm would see the higher range of wind gusts, up to 55 mph.
 Any shifts in the size or strength of the storm could also increase the effects on the area.

 For now, Fred is expected to remain a weak system as it slowly strengthens and moves to our area.
 The impacts are expected to be minor, but we are still several days out and the tropics can and do change quickly.
 Make sure to keep up with the latest updates and have your tropical weather plans/preparations made.